BackofenLab/IntaRNA/README.md

 - enforces [seed constraints](#seed),
 - uses a much faster [seed-extension-based computation model](#predModel),
-- allows longer interaction length (RNAup restricts ot length 25), and
+- allows longer interaction length, and
 - enables much more flexible output options.

 If needed, you can disables these features.